 Go to the Disney Boardwalk

-Walt Disney World’s Boardwalk is accessible by car, Disney bus, and Skyliner.
+One of our favorite things to do on our First Day at Disney World is to head to the Disney Boardwalk.
+The Walt Disney World’s Boardwalk is accessible by car, Disney bus, and Skyliner.
 If you’re staying at one of the Boardwalk Resorts, or the Swan and Dolphin Hotels you can simply walk outside the door.
 But if you’re elsewhere on Disney property, it’s worth the visit!
 You can head to the gift shops to browse.
 Or stop at The Market at Ale and Compass to grab snacks and coffee.
 But perhaps Beaches and Cream Soda Shop is more your style.
 And a meal at Trattoria al Forno is always a treat.

 Play Miniature Golf

 Walt Disney World is a mecca of sports and recreation.
-And if you’re arriving early at Walt Disney World on Arrival Day you may have some time to just play!
+And if you’re arriving early on your First Day at Disney World you may have some time to just play!
 Think about that.
 What a great way to start your vacation.
 Walt Disney World has two miniature golf courses, Winter Summerland and Fantasia Gardens.
 Winter Summerland is located at Disney’s Blizzard Beach Water Park, and you simply grab a Disney bus from your resort to Blizzard Beach.
-And Fantasia Gardens is just next to the Disney Swan Hotel, and you can grab a bus there too.
-While you may not think of miniature golf as something that should be part of your Disney vacation, it’s a super fun way to start your trip.
-And one that automatically gets you in the mindset of rest and relaxation.

 What’s the Best Time to Arrive at Walt Disney World?